Welcome to Farm School on Mt. Helix

 Farm School seminars happen on our one-acre micro-farm on Mt.
 Helix in San Diego county.

-I’m an experienced, CA-credentialed teacher (I began teaching middle school and high school in the Bay Area in 1996) and am a homeschooling veteran of 13 years.
+I’m an experienced, CA-credentialed teacher.
+I began teaching middle school and high school in the Bay Area in 1996 and began am also began homeschooling when my oldest child- now in college- was in kindergarten.

-I teach enrichment seminars which align with my professional and personal expertise and the needs of my own homeschooled children.
+I teach enrichment seminars which align with my professional and personal expertise and passions.
 Students are welcome to enroll in one seminar or many to supplement their home-centered education.

-I value academic rigor and depth of understanding; this is what I want for my own children who participate in our classes.
-So our Farm School seminars focus on higher level thinking skills and have a homework component.
+• I value academic rigor and depth of understanding; this is what I want for my own children who participate in our classes.
+So our Farm School seminars focus on higher level thinking skills and most have a homework component which prepares students for class and deepens their understanding.
+This is usually reading, responding to literature, or math problems.

 I value community so our seminars have recess and social time built into them so students have down time to get to know each other as this is a critical part of their emotional and social development.